samdhew/Github-Examples/README.md

 A repo containing GitHub for programmatic examples

 ## Git Hidden Folder
-There is a hidden folder called `.git` which tells you that our project is a git repo.
+There is a hidden folder called `.git` which tells that the project is a git repo

 ## Initialization